Team Trees: Background

 The trees will be planted "in a variety of forests on public and private lands in areas of great need" starting in January 2020.
 The goal is to have them planted "no later than December 2022".

+As of July 31, 2025, the project has raised over $24,910,612 exceeding the fundraiser's goal to plant 20 million trees.
+As anticipated, more than 20 million trees have been planted.

+Efficacy

+As of April 2025, only 6% of the original 2,000 trees planted in one area were extant.

 Responses

 Many YouTubers created content to capitalize on the growing trend of Team Trees; despite the Arbor Day Foundation reaching out to only a few hundred creators, Team Trees is now featured in over 80,000 videos from over 4200 global creators.
 Across Instagram and Twitter over 556,001 posts have garnered more than 4.6 billion views.
-Creators were able to uniquely inspire their audience to become donors and supporters of Team Trees through their relationships with their fans.

-In addition to social media influencers, large corporations made large donations including Verizon, EA, Salesforce (Marc Benioff), Shopify (CEO Tobias Lütke and CTO Jean-Michel Lemieux) and Tesla (Elon Musk).

 Discovery Channel made a documentary called #TeamTrees about the campaign which aired on December 3, 2019, coupled with a donation of USD $100,203 the next day.